The Travel Guide to Kadavu for Families© FijiPocketGuide.com

 Kids’ Clubs on Kadavu

-Kadavu only has one formal kids’ club at the luxury Kokomo Island resort.
+Kadavu only has one formal kids’ club at the luxury Kokomo Private Island resort.
 The complimentary kids’ club here has an activities schedule during the school holidays and bespoke activities for children at other times of the year.
-Activities at the kids’ club could include anything from Fijian crafts to islands sports to baking.
-For those aged 8-14 years, a teens’ club is also available provides some more adventurous activities suitable for older kids while ensuring that teens are with others their own age.
+Activities at the kids’ club could include anything from Fijian crafts to island sports to baking.
+For those aged 8-14 years, a teens’ club is also available and provides some more adventurous activities suitable for older kids while ensuring that teens are with others their own age.

 Babysitting and Nanny Services on Kadavu

 For the rest of the family resorts on Kadavu, they offer babysitting or nanny services.
-Leave the little ones in the capable hands of adoring Fijian nannies at resorts such as Oneta Resort, Matava Resort and Kokomo Island.
+Leave the little ones in the capable hands of adoring Fijian nannies at resorts such as Oneta Resort, Matava Eco Adventure Resort and Kokomo Island.

 Explore More Travel Guides to Fiji for Families

-That’s it from the travel guide to Kadavu for families.
-Get even more tips in The Complete Travel Guide to Fiji for Families.
+Finally, get even more tips in The Complete Travel Guide to Fiji for Families.
 Plus, discover more remarkable places to stay in the 20 Best Family Resorts in Fiji.

-Author
+About The Author

-Laura S.
+Laura (Lora) S.

 This article was reviewed and published by Laura, editor in chief and co-founder of Fiji Pocket Guide.
 Since arriving solo in the South Pacific over 10 years ago with nothing but a backpack and a background in journalism, her mission has been to show the world how easy (and awesome) it is to explore a paradise such as Fiji.
 She knows the islands inside-out and loves sharing tips on how best to experience Fiji’s must-dos and hidden gems.
 Laura is also editor of several other South Pacific travel guides.